-Paracentral disc protrusion is a type of spinal disc disorder that can result in back or neck pain and other symptoms.
-This condition occurs when an intervertebral disc of the spine becomes swollen or bulged, potentially causing nerve compression on the spinal cord and/or nerve roots.
-An individual suffering from paracentral disc protrusion may experience a variety of symptoms, which will vary depending on the location and severity of the deterioration.
+Paracentral disc protrusion is a type of spinal disc disorder that can result in neck or back pain and other symptoms.
+This condition occurs when an intervertebral disc becomes swollen or bulged, and can cause nerve compression on the spinal cord and/or nerve roots.
+An individual with a paracentral disc protrusion may experience a range of symptoms, which differ depending on the location and severity of the deterioration.

-Normally, the spinal vertebrae are cushioned by soft, spongy pads that act as shock absorbers for the back and neck.
-When functioning correctly, these discs work with the vertebral joints to give the spine its flexibility and strength.
-However, these discs are susceptible to damage over time – often as a result of regular aging or lingering injury.
-A disc that has become protruded or otherwise damaged isn’t necessarily symptomatic, but a patient will exhibit symptoms should the disc protrude to the extent that it interferes with a nerve.
+Normally, the spinal vertebrae are cushioned by soft, spongy pads that act as shock absorbers for the neck and back.
+When functioning properly, these discs work with the vertebral joints to give the spine its flexibility and strength.
+However, these discs are susceptible to damage over time – often as a result of natural aging or a lingering injury.
+A disc that has become protruded or otherwise damaged doesn’t necessarily hurt, but a patient will experience symptoms if the disc protrudes to the extent that it interferes with a nerve.
 In the case of a paracentral disc protrusion, the problematic disc has protruded from the gap between the vertebrae and is pushing near the center of the spinal canal.
-The most common disc protrusion symptoms include: local pain, muscle weakness, numbness, tingling, radiating pain along the nerve, and more.
+The most common disc protrusion symptoms include local pain, numbness, muscle weakness, tingling, and radiating pain along the nerve.

-Intervertebral discs are roughly oval in shape.
-A disc protrusion can occur at any point around the disc.
-To see the exact location of the disc protrusion, your physician will need to use advanced medical imagery such as an MRI or CT scan.
+Intervertebral discs are oval in shape, and a disc protrusion can occur at any point around the disc.
+To determine the exact location of the disc protrusion, your physician will need to use advanced medical imagery such as an MRI or CT scan.
 The location of the protrusion will dictate what spinal nerve tissue is being affected:

 - Central disc protrusion – the bulge pushes toward the center of the spinal canal and the spinal cord